Collective Worship and RE Policy

 Through World Vision the school sponsors Alma Khatun, a child who lives in Bangledesh.
 Monies collected each week helps to pay for housing, health care and education.
 It is a very good way for the children to learn that they can make a difference to society.

-Please see below for links to RE policy and statement of entitlement for RE.
+Please see below for links to RE policy and statement of entitlement for RE, plus our Collective worship policy,

 Please contact the head teacher if you wish to withdraw your child from collective worship.